-A trigger is any stimulus in the environment that makes us think about a related concept or idea.
+In the world of behavioral economics, a trigger is any stimulus in the environment that makes us think about a related concept or idea.
 How do businesses and marketing professionals use this psychological phenomena to their advantage?
-Welcome to the world of behavioral economics.

-Now this is a lucky turn of events for a candy company, but what does it mean for our understanding of human behavior?
-In this lecture, we’re gonna talk about the science of triggers and cues.
-We’ll talk about what triggers are and how they shape everything from what people think about—or what’s top of mind—to what we like, what we buy, and even how we vote.
-Why voting in a church, for example, versus a school might change how you cast your ballot.
-And why hearing French music at the grocery store makes people more likely to buy French wine.
+Triggers and cues shape everything from what people think about—or what’s top of mind—to what we like, buy, and even how we vote.
+Voting in a church, for example, versus a school, might change how you cast your ballot; even hearing French music at the grocery store makes people more likely to buy French wine.

 If two things are connected in our mind, seeing one of those things can activate the other.

-Now, triggers influence a number of things.
-First they influence what’s top of mind.
+Triggers influence a number of things.
+First, they influence what’s top of mind.
 One way to think about our minds is like an ordered list.
-Some things are top of mind, or on the top of the list, and other things are less so.
+Some things are top of mind, or on the top of the list, and others are less so.

-Think about what’s top of mind for you at the moment.
-Probably the last couple sentences that I shared, about Aflac, for example.
-Maybe what you did right before this lecture.
-Or maybe what you’re doing after you listen to this.
-But an appointment that you have six weeks from now or your spouse’s birthday that might be five or six months away, that’s probably not so top of mind.
-Not so top of the list.
+What’s top of mind for you at the moment?
+Probably the last couple sentences about Aflac, what you did right before reading this, or maybe what you’re doing after you read this.
+But an appointment you have six weeks from now or your spouse’s birthday five or six months away, is probably not top of mind.
 Certain things are top of the list, others are less top of mind.

-But interestingly, cues, or stimuli in the environment, what I’ll call triggers, can change that.
-If I say peanut butter and blank, for example, what comes to mind?
-Well if I said peanut butter and blank, you might think of jelly.
-Or if I said rum and blank, what might you think about?
-Well you might think of Coke.
-Now you probably weren’t thinking about the brand Coca-Cola a moment ago, but once I said the phrase rum and blank, Coke is now accessible or top of mind.
+But interestingly, cues, or stimuli in the environment, “triggers”, can change that.
+If I say rum and blank, what might you think about?
+You might think of Coke.
+You probably weren’t thinking about the brand Coca-Cola a moment ago, but once you read the phrase rum and blank, Coke is now accessible or top of mind.
 It went from lower down the list to higher up on our mind.

 Triggers can make things top of mind that might not be otherwise.